lyteword/chspurgeon-tod/volume-3/psalm-63.md

 **Verse 2.** *To see thy power*, etc.

-1\.It is, or should be, the desire of every Christian to see and enjoy more and more of the glory of God.
+1\.
+It is, or should be, the desire of every Christian to see and enjoy more and more of the glory of God.

-2\.That the accomplishment of this design is to be sought by a devout and diligent attendance upon the worship of the sanctuary.
+2\.
+That the accomplishment of this design is to be sought by a devout and diligent attendance upon the worship of the sanctuary.
 How is God's character in the sanctuary manifested to believers?

 (a) By the ministry of reconciliation—by the exhibition of gospel truth.

 (b) Believers grow in their knowledge of the divine character in the sanctuary, by observing and feeling the application of those great doctrines to the souls of men, by the power and influence of the Holy Spirit.

-3\.The effects that result to the believer in his history and experience, from an increasing knowledge of the power and glory of God.
+3\.
+The effects that result to the believer in his history and experience, from an increasing knowledge of the power and glory of God.
 The effects of this knowledge are great and manifold.

 (a) The believer, by fresh displays of the divine glory, is disenchanted from the fascination of the world.